montefiore-institute/alan-cluster/tutorials/notebooks/README.md

 # Running a Jupyter instance on Alan

 This tutorial will guide you on how to setup your personalized Jupyter instance on the GPU cluster.
+This document assumes you have an Anaconda environment configured with Jupyter Lab.

 ## Securing the notebook server